 Other schemes including not returning a customer’s down payment when financing is not approved, or trying to charge the customer’s fees when they have to bring the car back due to a lack of financing approval.
 When financing is not approved, but the customer is allowed to drive off the lot, this is called a Spot Delivery.
 If financing is not approved, the dealer should return the down payment and any other fees the customer paid.
 However, dealerships often try to keep the money and get their car back.
 Maryland has a strict spot delivery law, and Whitney, LLP’s auto fraud lawyers are able to use that law to recover customers’ money.

 If you are looking for a lawyer near me who can take on the car dealership, contact the consumer auto fraud attorneys at Whitney, LLP.
 We can advise you of your legal rights and explain to you how the legal process can make the car dealership answer for what they did to you.

 Dealerships think they can get away with fraud.
 Maryland has strong consumer protection laws, but you must take steps to enforce your legal rights.
 Dealers often will not respond to you when you ask nicely.
 Instead, they often need to hear from a lawyer before behaving reasonably and returning money to customers.
-To set up a free consultation, contact us online right away, or call Whitney, LLP at (410) 583-8000.
+To set up a legal consultation, contact us online right away, or call Whitney, LLP at (410) 583-8000.